Summer is a great time to hit the beach. It’s also a great time to donate to the Good Neighbor Thrift Store in Navarre.

-As for the store itself, Good Neighbor is part of Navarre United Methodist Church and is open from 9 a.m. until 4 p.m. during the week and from 10 a.m. until 2 p.m. on Saturdays.
+The store is part of Navarre United Methodist Church and is open from 9 a.m. until 4 p.m. during the week and from 10 a.m. until 2 p.m. on Saturdays.

-Its goal is to continue to meet the needs of the community and is always looking for volunteers who want to take time to do good for others.
+It is the goal of the store to meet the needs of the community and Fromularo is always looking for volunteers who want to take time to do good for others.

 Good Neighbor Thrift Store